fdonnet/ubik_accounting/README.md

 ## Others

--- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common --
+-- Ubik.Accounting.ApiService.Common -- / -- Ubik.Db.Common -- / -- Ubik.Accounting.Contracts --

 - Common config things that can be reuse in other projects
 - This part will maybe grow
+- Contracts is to store all the communication records (command, queries, results etc)